NuGet/NuGet.Client/docs/contributing/coding-style.md

 #### Unit test class naming

 Test class names end with `Test` and live in the same namespace as the class being tested.
 For example, the unit tests for the `NuGet.Fruit.Banana` class would be in a `NuGet.Fruit.BananaTest` class in the test assembly.

+TODO NK - This is not something we have honored.

 #### Unit test method naming